DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 In the first case,
 the policy sets the appropriate headers in the AWS request:
 - Authorization - with the appropriate signature
-- Host - with the endpoint hostname
+- Host - derived from the hostname specified in the endpoint
 - x-amz-date - with the appropriate date representing "now"
 - (optionally) x-amz-content-sha256